thefineflight/Stock-Flight/README.md

 * yfinance

 ## 📌 Disclaimer
-FinanceFlight is intended for educational and informational purposes only.
+StockFlight is intended for educational and informational purposes only.
 The analysis and signals provided by the application should not be considered financial advice or a recommendation to buy or sell any security.

 ## 👨‍💻 Author
 **Arkaansh Alok**